');

 About Hartville, OH

-Hartville is a small community in Ohio with a population of 3,355 residents.
-The median household income is $65,625 per year, which is near the national average.
-The median age in Hartville is 45.1 years.
+Hartville is a small town located in Ohio with a population of 3,355 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,625 per year, which is 13% below the national median of $75,149.
+The median age of 45.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hartville, OH